Solving the Inverse Source Problem in Femtoscopy with a Toy Model: THEORETICAL FRAMEWORK

 where the Bessel function $j_0$ represents the component of the orbital angular momentum $l=0$ in the free wave function, while $\psi_0$ represents the $S$-wave scattering wave function after the final-state interaction correction.
 The scattering wave function follows the asymptotic behavior,

-where $\eta$ represents the phase shift.
+where $\delta$ represents the phase shift.
 Finally, the momentum CFs are written as

-In general, the scattering wave function can be obtained by solving the Schr\"odinger equation in coordinate space or the Lippmann-Schwinger (LS) equation in momentum space~\cite{Morita:2014kza,Mihaylov:2018rva,Haidenbauer:2018jvl}.
+In general, the scattering wave function can be obtained by solving the Schr\"odinger equation in coordinate space or the Lippmann-Schwinger equation in momentum space~\cite{Morita:2014kza,Mihaylov:2018rva,Haidenbauer:2018jvl}.
 In the following, we employ the Schr\"odinger equation to compute the scattering wave functions.
+As indicated in Ref.~\cite{Epelbaum:2025aan}, the off-shell ambiguity in strong interactions is generally associated with the short‑distance behavior of relative wave functions, which introduces theoretical uncertainties into calculations of CFs.
+However, the off‑shell ambiguities are not particularly significant in practical physics.
+Some quantitative studies have indeed shown that such off‑shell effects remain relatively mild within realistic interaction models for the two‑body problem~\cite{Gobel:2025afq,Molina:2025lzw}.
+Hence, the off‑shell ambiguity certainly exists; its impact on two‑body systems may not be very large.
+In our toy model, we assume the wave function is already known, which does not involve the issue raised by Ref.~\cite{Epelbaum:2025aan}.